gso/logseq-plugin-copy-page-properties/README.md

 Create a new page and copy the current page properties over to the new page.

-Use block context menu option and slash command 'Copy page properties to new note'.
+To call the plugin use block context menu option and slash command 'Copy page properties to new note'.